mkbabb/qualtrics-utils/README.md

-# fi-utils
+# qualtrics-utils

-A collection of utility scripts and Python module(s) used at the FI.
+A collection of utility scripts for Qualtrics surveys.